How to Plan Your European Trip in Nine Easy Steps

 Once you know where you want to go, search for information about what’s on.
 This step puts the ‘artsy’ into artsy traveling.

-For example, on an upcoming trip to England, I want to catch a play at Stratford-upon-Avon.
+For example, on a trip to England, I wanted to see a play at Stratford-upon-Avon.
 When I check the Royal Shakespeare Company website, I discover that I can’t see the play I want to see on the date I’ve allocated for Stratford.

 Back to the drawing board!
-I rejig my itinerary until finally I can see everything I want to see and catch a performance of A Winter’s Tale!
+I rejig my itinerary until finally I can see everything I want to see and catch a performance of Richard III!

 Find out what’s happening in the locations you’re visiting using search terms such as “concerts in Vienna”, “what’s happening in Amsterdam,” “exhibitions in Paris”, etc.